yiqingguobuaa/yiqingguobuaa.github.io/_pages/about.md

 [8] **Y. Guo**, X. Jia, and D. Paull (2018).
 Mapping of rice varieties with Sentinel-2 data via deep CNN learning in spectral and time domains.
 In Proceedings of the 2018 International Conference on Digital Image Computing: Techniques and Applications (DICTA), 794–800.

+[7] E. Madigan, **Y. Guo**, M. Pickering, A. Held, and X. Jia (2018).
+Quantitative monitoring of complete rice growing seasons using Sentinel 2 time series images.
+In Proceedings of the 2018 IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 7699–7702.

-[7] **Y. Guo**, X. Jia, and D. Paull (2017).
+[6] **Y. Guo**, X. Jia, and D. Paull (2017).
 Sequential classifier training for rice mapping with multitemporal remote sensing imagery.
 In ISPRS Annals of Photogrammetry, Remote Sensing & Spatial Information Sciences, 4, 161–165.

-[6] **Y. Guo**, X. Jia, and D. Paull (2017).
+[5] **Y. Guo**, X. Jia, and D. Paull (2017).
 A domain-transfer support vector machine for multi-temporal remote sensing imagery classification.
 In Proceedings of the 2017 IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 2215–2218.

-[5] **Y. Guo**, X. Jia, and D. Paull (2016).
+[4] **Y. Guo**, X. Jia, and D. Paull (2016).
 Multi-kernel retrieval of land surface bidirectional reflectance distribution functions based on l1-norm optimization.
 In Proceedings of the 2016 IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 1358–1361.

-[4] **Y. Guo**, F. Zhao, Y. Huang, K. N. Reddy, Y. Zhao, and L. Dong (2014).
+[3] **Y. Guo**, F. Zhao, Y. Huang, K. N. Reddy, Y. Zhao, and L. Dong (2014).
 Detection of the onset of crop stress induced by glyphosate using chlorophyll fluorescence measurements.
-In Proceedings of the Third International Conference on Agro-Geoinformatics, 560–564.
-Best Student Paper Award
+In Proceedings of the Third International Conference on Agro-Geoinformatics, 560–564. **Best Student Paper Award**

+[2] P. Zhang, F. Zhao, **Y. Guo**, Y. Zhao, L. Dong, and H. Zhao (2014).
+Sensitivity analysis of the row model’s input parameters.
+In Proceedings of the Third International Conference on Agro-Geoinformatics, 220–224.

-[3] **Y. Guo**, F. Zhao, Y. Huang, M. A. Lee, K. N. Reddy, R. S. Fletcher, S. J. Thomson, and J. Huang (2013).
+[1] **Y. Guo**, F. Zhao, Y. Huang, M. A. Lee, K. N. Reddy, R. S. Fletcher, S. J. Thomson, and J. Huang (2013).
 Early detection of crop injury from glyphosate by foliar biochemical parameter inversion through leaf reflectance measurement.
 In Proceedings of the Second International Conference on Agro-Geoinformatics, 116–120.

-[2] E. Madigan, **Y. Guo**, M. Pickering, A. Held, and X. Jia (2018).
-Quantitative monitoring of complete rice growing seasons using Sentinel 2 time series images.
-In Proceedings of the 2018 IEEE International Geoscience and Remote Sensing Symposium (IGARSS), 7699–7702.

-[1] P. Zhang, F. Zhao, **Y. Guo**, Y. Zhao, L. Dong, and H. Zhao (2014).
-Sensitivity analysis of the row model’s input parameters.
-In Proceedings of the Third International Conference on Agro-Geoinformatics, 220–224.

 ## Technical Reports

-[1] Lau, Ian; Ong, Cindy; **Guo, Yiqing**; Caccetta, Mike.
+[1] Lau, Ian; Ong, Cindy; Caccetta, Mike; **Guo, Yiqing**.
 A 10-Year Analysis of Landsat 8 Continental Imagery to Identify Candidate Sites for Optical Vicarious Calibration and Validation in Australia.
 Australia: CSIRO; 2023. csiro:EP2023-5606. https://doi.org/10.25919/dxg8-8w19

 ## Open Source Codes